emma-sax4/emmasax4.info/_blog_posts/why-i-switched-from-travis-ci-to-circleci.md

             ignore: [ BRANCH_TO_IGNORE ]
 ```

-Now with this, CircleCI will completely ignore my `master` branch.
+Now with this, CircleCI will completely ignore my `gh-pages` branch.

 ## Conclusion

 As you can see, setting up CircleCI actually did take longer than setting up Travis CI, but I'm not sure if that's because I use Travis CI at my work, and have never used CircleCI before at all.
 My CircleCI files do have more lines of code, and that goes to show that making one command in CircleCI is going to be a little bit more complex than one "command" in Travis CI.
 But overall, the speedier caching of gems and more precise codification of the crons make CircleCI a clear winner for this website.
 The only huge con of CircleCI is that Travis CI is more popular, and so there's more functionality and online support with Travis CI.

 But at the end of the day, what matters is that every project uses the CI solution that works best for their needs and their project.
 For this website, that answer was CircleCI.
 But for many, that's Travis CI.
 As long as projects are running tests, that's what matters most.

+---

+EDIT: Since writing this blog post, I've moved my `master` branch to be called `gh-pages`, and I've updated this blog post accordingly.
+I've also switched to using GitHub Actions since this was written, and I've written [this blog post](/blog/posts/why-i-switched-from-circleci-to-github-actions/) about that.